slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Journalists aren't neutral, they're the cavalry of culture wars. -- Naval Ravikant*

 > *'The goal of media is to make every problem, your problem.' -- Naval Ravikant*

+The human brain was not designed to process all of the world's emergencies in realtime.